 After years of fearing that this species would go extinct before any more would be found, Adam Messer, an American biologist, discovered six nests in 1981.
 He observed them rigorously and recorded some of their behaviours.

 This information was vital to the next searches for the Wallace’s giant bee, as scientists now knew to look in termite mounds throughout primary lowland forests.
-In 2018, it was revealed that an entomologist had collected a single female in 1991 but the discovery was never recorded in a scientific journal.
+In 2018, an entomologist had collected a single female in 1991.
+This discovery was never recorded in any scientific journal.

 The World’s Biggest Bee Returns